Minnesota 1970s partial decriminalization of marijuana

 More importantly, should Minnesota make felons out of people who possess a small amount of the “resinous form of marijuana”?
 Most people don’t comprehend a meaningful distinction between marijuana in plant form versus resinous form.
 People typically think they’re complying with the state’s decrim law – only to discover their error after it is too late.

 The law should be consistent.
 Simplicity is a virtue in the law.
 And it should treat people fairly.
 It should not create felons based upon arbitrary distinctions and technical legal definitions that don’t make sense.

-The recent reduction of less than one-quarter gram of less to a Gross Misdemeanor is nearly meaningless.
+The recent reduction of one-quarter gram or less to a Gross Misdemeanor is nearly meaningless.
 Marijuana should be legal.
 Two-thirds of the voters polled want legalization.
 But if politicians keep us waiting, at least close the loophole in Minnesota’s “small amount” decriminalization law.

 The simple remedy?

 The Minnesota legislature can fix this.
 How?
 Pass a Bill amending Minnesota Statutes Section § 152.01, subdivision 16, defining a “small amount” of marijuana.
 Just delete the language “this provision shall not apply to the resinous form of marijuana.”

 That simple solution should solve this problem, and bring a little more common sense and equity into the law.

 Thomas Gallagher is a Marijuana Lawyer in Minneapolis, and serves on the Board of Directors of Minnesota NORML.